-Worcester front quad, Playing with glucose conformations, Worcester is famous for its lake and gardens, From College biochemists' summer party, Worcester and St. Peter's Biochemists Xmas pizza party
+Worcester front quad, Playing with glucose conformations, Worcester is famous for its lake and gardens, Punting at Worcester Biochemists' summer party, Worcester and St. Peter's Biochemists Xmas pizza party

 Biochemistry is the study of life at the molecular level.
 To learn more about the Biochemistry course at Oxford, please have a look here.
 For further information on the Oxford University college system, this site should be helpful.
-If you can, come to the open day for visiting the department and meeting tutors in July each year.
+If you have the chance, come to the open day for visiting the department and meeting tutors in July each year.

-Slides for my 2nd year lectures on Enzymes are available for Oxford students here, and see the links to some of the most important new work in this field:
+I give the 2nd year lectures on Enzymes for Oxford students.
+Here are links to some of the most important new work in this field:

 Jay Keasling lecture on enzyme and microbe engineering for producing anti-malarials and biofuels.